SHAPER (Melodies for Mums)

 SHAPER moves beyond just assessing impact of the arts on health and looks at how programmes with proven impact at a local level in the short term can become national programmes commissioned by the health sector long term.
 Working with three arts organisations to first embed projects into NHS hospitals, clinics and in the community, the research team will then assess whether and how they might improve the health and wellbeing of greater numbers of patients.

-Here at UCL we are working on one of the arts projects, Breathe Arts Health Research’s ‘Melodies for Mums’ service.
-This service brings together new mothers – referred by GPs, midwives, and other health professionals – in singing and music sessions with their babies, aiming to reduce symptoms of postnatal depression.
-This build on the previous Music and Motherhood study, which demonstrated the effectiveness of the sessions in reducing symptoms of PND faster than usual care or social groups.
+Here at UCL we are leading the qualitative evaluation of the Breathe Arts Health Research’s ‘Melodies for Mums’ programme.
+This programme brings together new mothers – referred by GPs, midwives, and other health professionals – in singing and music sessions with their babies, aiming to reduce symptoms of postnatal depression (PND).
+This builds on the previous Music and Motherhood study, which demonstrated the effectiveness of the sessions in reducing symptoms of PND faster than usual care or social groups.

 Note: the COVID-19 pandemic meant that the Melodies for Mums programme was delivered online for a period.
 Since this method of delivery was new, and not yet tested, we have conducted an initial evaluation of its effectiveness.
-Papers are due to be published in 2023.
+We found that Melodies for Mums online was feasible to mothers who partook in the programme and supports the mental health and well-being of new mothers experiencing PND, especially when barriers to in-person treatment are present.
+You can read more about its online feasibility in our paper here.
 The main trial (using in-person delivery) resumed in Autumn 2021.

 Media

-Listen to Dr Daisy Fancourt talking about this trial on BBC Radio 3 for Mental Health Day 2022
+You can also listen to Daisy Fancourt talking about this trial on BBC Radio 3 for Mental Health Day 2022.

-Blog from Carmine Pariante: Let’s kick off the world’s largest study into arts and health!
+Read Carmine Pariante’s blog: Let’s kick off the world’s largest study into arts and health!
 Inspire the Mind.

 Funder